spryker/spryker-docs/docs/pbc/all/search/algolia.md

 description: Algolia is a search engine that
 ---

+By default, all Spryker stores have [Elasticsearch](https://www.elastic.co/elasticsearch/) as their search engine.
+However, you can replace it with the Algolia one.

-Algolia is a search engine that stands out from others due to its performance.
+The Algolia search engine that stands out from others due to its performance.
 With the Algolia app, your users can conduct advanced search of active concrete products in your store.

 {% info_block infoBox "Product offers and product reviews" %}

-Algolia searches in product offers and product reviews as well, however these entities are represented in product attributes in the Algolia search results.
+Algolia searches in product offers and product reviews as well.
+However, these entities are represented in product attributes in the Algolia search results.

 {% endinfo_block %}

 To use Algolia as your search engine, you need an account with Algolia.
-For details, see [Integrate Algolia](/docs/pbc/all/search/integrate-algolia.html)
+For details about Algolia integration, see [Integrate Algolia](/docs/pbc/all/search/integrate-algolia.html).

 ## Searchable attributes